Does Every Venetian Have a Boat?

 4️⃣ Private Motorboats — The Venetian Family Car

-• Quick trips to the mainland or nearby islands.
+• Quick weekend trips to the islands or Prosecco Hills

 5️⃣ Gondolas — Work, Not Hobby